carlsby/carlsby-dark-theme/README.md

 Carlsby's Darker Theme is ideal for:

 - **Late-Night Work Sessions:** The dark background helps minimize eye strain while keeping you focused and productive.
-- **Coding:** With code-friendly syntax highlighting in subtle tones of yellow and green, this theme is perfect for developers working in Visual Studio Code.
+- **Coding:** With code-friendly syntax highlighting in subtle tones of white, this theme is perfect for developers working in Visual Studio Code.

 ## License
 This theme is licensed under the MIT License.
 Feel free to use it, modify it, and distribute it as per the terms of the license.